-The question: Is outsourcing to Ukraine a perfect solution for all of them?
-What are the key benefits and challenges a client might face when working with a remote development team?
+The question: Is nearshore software outsourcing to Ukraine a perfect solution for all German companies in the tech industry?
+What are the key benefits and challenges a client might face when working with a software development team in Ukraine?
 What steps can German companies take to make sure they choose the right option?

 We talked to Simon Ricker, a Daxx Business Development Manager responsible for the German market, to have his say on these questions.

 Q: Hi Simon.
-What are the problems that German companies face when hiring locally or outsourcing to other popular outsourcing destinations?
+What are the problems that German companies face when hiring locally or outsourcing to other popular nearshore software outsourcing destinations?

 Simon: There are some problems that are bigger and smaller in different cities.